jontree255/salvations-edge-guide/encounter-3.md

 ## Setup
 - Build for add clear, survivability, and Tormentor killing
 - Split into three teams of 2.
+Each pair has one "reader".
+The "reader" will take the plate closest to the exit on their pair.
 - Teams go left, right, and middle.
-- Each area has two ping plates and a resonance conduit for each plate.
+- Each area has two ping plates and a resonance conduit on the plate near the exit of the room.
 - Resonance conduits can now have either a triangle, a sphere, or a box and require matching resonance to shut them off.
-- Player who gets last hit on the Tormentor recieves the buff that allows them to see what shape is needed to shut off the conduit.
+- Player who gets last hit on a Tormentor recieves the buff that allows them to see what shape is needed to shut off the conduit.
+This person is the "reader"

 ## Encounter
 - Each room is different but has 6 plate split into 3 pairs.
-- Adds spawn in constantly along with a Tormentor.
-- Player who gets the last hit on the Tormentor recieves the buff to reveal the conduits.
+- Adds spawn in with 3 Tormentors.
+The "readers" should get last hit on the Tormentors.
 - After killing the Tormentor Cabal turrets spawn.
+Kill these ASAP.
 - Begin ping ponging after Conduit shapes are identified.
 - Ping pong works the same as the previous encounters with the addition of a 3rd shape.
-- Resonance shapes are going to spawn further away from the plates requiring platforming and traversal.
+- Resonance shapes are going to spawn further away from the plates and it becomes near impossible to get shapes AND ping the plates.
+- You can spawn the resonance objects and then intentionally fail the final ping.
+This will spawn a Subjugator who must be killed to activate the plates again.
+- Once you kill the subjugator you can freely pick up your objects.
+Activate the plates again and complete the ping pong process to charge the conduit and turn it off.
 - As you progress through the rooms the circuits will begin to cross over each other.
 See below for rough image guide.
 - Gather resonance and dunk in the chests after turning off the conduits in 3 rooms to complete the encounter.